 - the environmental contingency allowance under the Water Sharing Plan for the Gwydir Regulated River Water Source 2016

-- adaptive water for the environment held by the NSW Office of Environment and Heritage
+- adaptive water for the environment held by the NSW Department of Planning and Environment

 - allocations made available from entitlements held by the Commonwealth Environmental Water Holder